proto-solarian/Helio-Library/README.md

 ## TODO
 - Tests should be out of source, especially so that some library header doesn't accidentally call them in.
 - Implement Matrices and Quaternions
+- Add that quick square root from Quake